 Across the team, we're aware of most of the common tools, and try to write puzzles with them in mind.
 Editing and testsolving usually catch cases in which different tools might lead to different results.
 It's not perfect, of course.

 We (ab)used HTML ruby annotations — commonly used for rendering the pronunciation of East Asian characters — to record teams' English translations of Puflantu words.
 These tags have nothing to do with the Ruby programming language.
 Our website is written in Python and built, as you say, with Django.

 All of us produce the hunt as a hobby and because we think it's worthwhile, so we prefer not to think about it too much!
 We think the number of hours spent per person hasn't gone up much since last year (with the exception of the language developers), but we do have a larger writing team than last year's, so the overall number of hours has likely gone up a little.
 From 2017 to 2018, the amount of work each person put in increased drastically.

-Jakob Weisblat served in an organizational role this year, in terms of running meetings and keeping things rolling, but most hunt design choices were either by broad consensus, or by a small ad-hoc group that decided to take on that task.
+Azalea Weisblat served in an organizational role this year, in terms of running meetings and keeping things rolling, but most hunt design choices were either by broad consensus, or by a small ad-hoc group that decided to take on that task.
 Editors were in charge of their respective puzzles.
 This structure had advantages and disadvantages, and we may explore a different organizational structure next year.

 Yes!
 It is here.

 Not entirely sure, but lots of bells are involved.